grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01 Browser.md

 excerpt: "xk6-browser: Browser Class"
 ---

-The `Browser` class is the entry point for all your tests, and it is what interacts with the actual internet browser via [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP).
+The `Browser` class is the entry point for all your tests, and it is what interacts with the actual web browser via [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP).
 It manages:
 - [BrowserContext](/javascript-api/xk6-browser/browsercontext/)s which is where you can set a variety of attributes to control the behavior of pages;
 - and [Page](/javascript-api/xk6-browser/page/)s which is where your rendered site is displayed.

-It can be created via `launch()` which is an exported function from `'k6/x/browser'`.
-Launching a new instance of `Browser` will also create a new browser process.
+A new Browser instance (hence a new browser process) can be created using the `launch()` function of the `'k6/x/browser'` module.

 | Method                                                                                    | Description                                                                                                                                           |
 |-------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|